Ohai Railway Board: Construction

 In the 1870s, coal was discovered in Ohai.
-Mines opened in the area, mostly with own 2 ft gauge railways to carry coal.
+Mines opened in the area, mostly with their own 2 ft gauge railways to carry coal.

 Coal production boomed in the area in 1882 when a private spur railway line was built by the Nightcaps Coal Company from the terminus of the New Zealand Government Railways Wairio Branch at Wairio to Nightcaps to provide more efficient transport of coal.

 In 1916 a proposal was made to build another line to coal interests around Ohai.
 The construction of this line was fiercely opposed by the Nightcaps Coal Company, fearing a loss of business.
 The Ohai Railway Board (ORB) was formed under the District Railways Act 1877.
 Much like the Port Chalmers Railway Company Limited in Dunedin, the ORB was formed with the backing of local government, and because the central government declined to extend its line.
 In the case of the ORB, this was the railway line from Wairio to the new coalfields at Ohai.
 Local landowners, mainly farmers, funded the extension through mortgages against their own properties.
 After two Royal Commissions, construction was approved in July 1919 with a deviation through Morley Village, considered part of Nightcaps.

 The first section of the line, including the part serving Morley Village, opened on 1 September 1920.
 Ohai was reached four years later.
 The Nightcaps Coal Company ceased to operate, and they handed over their railway line to the Railways Department, who dismantled it in 1926 as the Ohai branch line was capable of catering for traffic from Nightcaps.
 In 1932, Parliament passed a local enactment for the ORB, the Ohai Railway Board Act 1932.

 In 1934, this line was further extended beyond Ohai to Birchwood, but the terminus was reverted to Reeds in 1956, with a brief reopening of the line from Reeds to Morely in 1960, before the terminus again reverted to Ohai.